-In a previous article, I wrote about how to replicate a component lifecycle (componentDidMount, componentDidUpdate, and componentWillUnmount) with the React useEffect hook.
+In a recent article, getting started with React useEffect, I discussed about how to replicate a component lifecycle (componentDidMount, componentDidUpdate, and componentWillUnmount) with the React useEffect hook.

 Somewhere in your googling you’ve also might have heard of another React hook called useLayoutEffect.